 To avoid paying bank fees, bring already cash with you, make a small change at the airport to pay for the taxi (the rate is less beneficial) and then exchange the rest in the city to get the most for your money.

 In June 2018, exchange rates were about 10,87 to 11 Dirham for 1 Euro (110MAD= 10€).
 See the Live Exchange Rates here.

 In cities like Tangier, Fez, and Rabat there are exchange offices everywhere.
 They generally apply the same rate and do not take a commission.
 It is really easy to change in Morocco.

-We came to Morocco during the Ramadan which means some shops/restaurants were closed but mainly in the small towns.
-We didn’t have problems to find food and drinks in Tangier but we had fewer choices in Chefchaouen.
+We came to Morocco during the Ramadan which means some shops/restaurants were closed but mainly in small towns.
+We didn’t have problems finding food and drinks in Tangier but we had fewer choices in Chefchaouen.

 10- Friday is their Sunday 😉